RavenCutie21/Voice-Changer-Settings/README.md

 C) [Colab version](https://colab.research.google.com/github/w-okada/voice-changer/blob/master/Realtime_Voice_Changer_on_Colab.ipynb) still better than running on old hardware by a long shot.
 Average 1 second of latency.

 D) MAC - [Version 13 Mac](https://huggingface.co/wok000/vcclient000/resolve/main/MMVCServerSIO_mac_onnxcpu-nocuda_v.1.5.3.13.zip) or [Version 12 Mac](https://huggingface.co/wok000/vcclient000/blob/main/MMVCServerSIO_mac_onnxcpu-nocuda_v.1.5.3.12.zip)

+# Updating

+When updating delete everything EXCEPT the following

+* model_dir folder
+* your shortcut to start_http.bat
+* VBS script if you made it to have no cmd prompt appear.

+Just remember to change your extra, chunk, and audio settings back to one value higher than revert as sometimes it'll display the wrong values.

+Yes, this also includes the S.R. for server mode if you are using it.

 # Starting Out